influxdata/docs-v2/content/influxdb/cloud-serverless/query-data/troubleshoot-and-optimize/optimize-queries.md

 ### Enable trace logging for a query

 Customers with an {{% product-name %}} [annual or support contract](https://www.influxdata.com/influxdb-cloud-pricing/) can [contact InfluxData Support](https://support.influxdata.com/) to enable tracing and request help troubleshooting your query.
-With tracing enabled, InfluxDB Support can trace system processes and analyze log information for a query instance.
+With tracing enabled, InfluxData Support can trace system processes and analyze log information for a query instance.
 The tracing system follows the [OpenTelemetry traces](https://opentelemetry.io/docs/concepts/signals/traces/) model for providing observability into a request.